ardemanse/FarewellDPI/README.md

 1) TURN OFF YOUR ANTIVIRUS!!!
 Antiviruses, including Windows Defender, will most likely remove critical files which are REQUIRED for FarewellDPI to operate.
 2) Extract the FarewellDPI.zip into disk C:\
-3) Open the extracted folder and run !SERVICE_INSTALL.cmd as Admin Done!
+3) Open the extracted folder and run !SERVICE_INSTALL.cmd as Admin
+4) Make sure you aren't using your ISP's DNS servers.
+Instead, set your DNS to 1.1.1.1 and 8.8.8.8 (CloudFlare and Google) Done!
 You may now enjoy the free Internet!

 # Configuration